aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/30-service-catalog-puppet/20-bootstrapping/20-single-spokes.md

 ### Bootstrapping a spoke as

-If you want to assume a role into the spoke from your currently active role you can use the following command:
+If you want to assume a role into the spoke from your currently active role you can use the following command.

 _Without a boundary_
 {{< highlight bash >}}